-.
 We look to enable flexibility for MDLZ as a whole, increase our speed in getting products to market and improve consumer engagement, and digital enterprise.
-All of these things mean MDLZ maintains its place as a leading global organization today, tomorrow and beyond.
+All of these things allow MDLZ to maintain its place as a leading global organization today, tomorrow and beyond.

 SCREEN 02_110